We are an

 PORTMIAMI, CRUISE TERMINAL E, USA

-PBA is providing consulting and oversight services to PortMiami for the erection and commissioning of two (2) passenger boarding bridges for Miami's Cruise Terminal "E." The project is scheduled to be complete in 2021.
+PBA is providing consulting and oversight services to PortMiami for the erection and commissioning of two (2) passenger boarding bridges for Miami's Cruise Terminal "E." The project was completed in 2021.

 PORT TAMPA BAY, USA

-We provided consulting engineering and inspection oversight services to Port Tampa Bay to assist with the procurement of two new STS cranes for a facility in Tampa, Florida.
+PBA and PBAI provided consulting engineering and inspection oversight services to Port Tampa Bay to assist with the procurement of two new STS cranes for a facility in Tampa, Florida.
 The shipment included travel under the Sunshine Skyway Bridge.
-This project commenced in late 2014 and the new crane went into service in 2016.
+The crane went into service in 2016.